michaelrutherford/michaelrutherford/README.md

 Here are a few projects I've worked on:

 - [**Silvalide**](https://github.com/michaelrutherford/silvalide): A program to emulate the effects of analog film on digital images.
+- [**Scrybin**](https://github.com/michaelrutherford/scrybin): A minimalist notetaking app with customizable themes and a distraction-free zen mode.

 ## Connect with Me